-On the day of my surgery, Dr. Waddell was very upbeat and when I saw him.
+On the day of my surgery, my surgeon was very upbeat and when I saw him.
 He was dressed up in a suit which I commented on.
 He told me that he had had a meeting that morning.
 My surgery went very well.
-Dr. Waddell did a great job.
+My surgeon did a great job.
 I was not in any unusual pain after the surgery and I was able to get up to use the bathroom.
 By the end of the day, I was asking if someone could help me get up to walk.
 I wanted to get well as soon as possible.
 The night shift helped me to walk.
 I was able to walk all the way down the hall, cross over to the other hall, and walk back to my room.
 I was making plans to go home the next day.

 The next morning I had my physical therapy where I was taught how to go up and down stairs.
 I then walked down the hall again, crossed over to the other hall, and then walk back to my room with the nurse.
 I was walking on my own except with a cane.
 After that, I knew that I would go home.